Pure Imagination

 "Pure Imagination" is a song from the 1971 film Willy Wonka & the Chocolate Factory.
 It was written by British composers Leslie Bricusse and Anthony Newley specifically for the movie.
 It was sung by Gene Wilder, who played the character of Willy Wonka.
 Bricusse has stated that the song was written over the phone in one day.
 The song has a spoken introduction.

 Since its release, the song has been covered and remixed hundreds of times by a wide variety of artists.
 The original song was not popular when it was first released.
 The film itself was not a blockbuster and other songs from the soundtrack performed better.
 It was not until the movie began appearing on television reruns in the 1980s that the film and "Pure Imagination" became more well known.
 Although the original song never charted, some cover versions have done so.

 In the week following Wilder's death in 2016, the song rose in streams and sales by more than 1000%.
-The song was featured in television, radio, and social media tributes to Wilder.
+The song was featured in television, radio, and social media tributes to Wilder including Coldplay who performed the song at the Pepsi Center in Denver, Colorado on August 29, 2016.
 While it was absent from the 2005 film adaptation Charlie and the Chocolate Factory, the song was featured in the 2023 prequel film Wonka, both in its promotional materials and the film itself, sung by Timothée Chalamet as Wonka.